vernonclarke/CurveFit/README.md

 To determine if Python is installed on your system and to check its version, follow these steps:

 1. **Open your Terminal**:
-   - On Windows: Search for Command Prompt or PowerShell in the start menu.
+   - On Windows: Search for command prompt or PowerShell in the start menu.
-   - On MacOS: Press `Cmd + Space` to open Spotlight Search and type "Terminal".
+   - On MacOS: Press `cmd + cpace` to open spotlight search and type 'terminal'.
-   - On Linux: Search for Terminal in your applications menu or press `Ctrl + Alt + T`.
+   - On Linux: Search for terminal in your applications menu or press `ctrl + alt + T`.

 2. **Check Python version**:
    ```bash